KKR reports 42% drop in earnings on lower asset sales - NewsBreak

 NASDAQ

-Morgan Stanley Cuts Stake in BlackRock International Growth and Income Trust (BGY)

-Fintel reports that Morgan Stanley has filed a 13G/A form with the SEC disclosing ownership of 10.33MM shares of BlackRock International Growth and Income Trust (BGY).
-This represents 10.1% of the company.
-In their previous filing dated February 9, 2022 they reported 10.80MM shares and 10.40% of the company, a...
+Fintel reports that Vanguard Group has filed a 13G/A form with the SEC disclosing ownership of 3.44MM shares of Albany International Corp.
+(AIN).
+This represents 11.07% of the company.
+In their previous filing dated February 9, 2022 they reported 3.41MM shares and 10.54% of the company, an increase in shares...

 Comments / 0